hrax/now-eslint/README.md

 now-eslint report quickstart -t "My quickstart report" -q "name=[myupdateset]" -f quickstart-report
 ```

 Once executed, command will look for the profile named `quickstart` that we have created earlier.
-It will connect to the ServiceNow instance saved in the profile and will query for all update set changes which update set matches the encoded query `name=[myupdateset]`.
+It will connect to the ServiceNow instance saved in the profile and will query for all update set changes whose update set matches the encoded query `name=[myupdateset]`.

-After all update set changes have been identified, command will select only those that belong to any of the configured tables in the profile and will perform a ESLint scan on the configured table fields and save the results into a report file named `quickstart-report.pdf`
+After all update set changes have been identified, command will select only those that belong to any of the tables configured in the profile and will perform an ESLint scan on the table fields and save the results into a report file named `quickstart-report.pdf`

 ### Step 4: Open and read the report